Quick Summary tl;dr

 A low-carb diet is, indisputably, one of the most effective ways to lose excess body fat.
 Over and over again, studies have proven the myriad benefits of carbohydrate restriction.
-Being fat-adapted brings several advantages, as you will have access to your greatest energy store - body fat.
+Being fat-adapted brings several advantages, as you have access to your biggest fuel tank — body fat.

 Do More Ketones Enhance Fat Loss?

 Contrary to what you may have heard, high levels of ketones will not guarantee enhanced fat loss.
 When you are in ketosis, the level of ketones in your bloodstream won't tell you how much fat you are burning.
 It will only tell you how much energy you currently have in your "fuel tank".
 Your body continuously produces and consumes ketones and over time, it will adapt and optimise the level of ketones in your body.

 Let's look at the evidence.
 This review of studies found a correlation between fat loss and the level of acetone, one of the ketone bodies that can be measured with a breath ketone meter.
 However, studies that are listed in the review compare the effects of a standard low-fat, high-carb diet to a high-fat, low-carb diet.
 As we know from several studies, low-carb diets outperform high-carb diets.
 However, if we want to see how ketone levels affect fat loss, it would be necessary to compare low-carb diets and effects of different levels of carbohydrate restriction.

 High ketone levels over 3 mM (also known as starvation ketosis) may, in fact, slow down fat loss.
 High ketone levels will likely elevate your insulin levels and as a result block the release of free fatty acids from your cells.